IntroToCompBioLSU/week2/week2.md

 	- `mv` - moves __or__ renames a file
 		- To change location, use paths: `mv myFile.txt ./folder/myFile.txt`
 		- To change name, just use different names: `mv myFile.txt newName.txt`
-	- `cat` - view file contents - can be called on multiple files and will conCATenate their contents
+	- `cat filename.txt` - view file contents - can be called on multiple files and will conCATenate their contents
+	- 'cat file1.txt file2.txt file3.txt' will show all files in command line
+	- 'cat *.txt' shows all text in files with the file ending .txt
+	- 'ls *.txt' show all files that end in .txt
+	- 'ls ../*.txt' go up one directory then tell me the txt files there (still within the same directory)
+	- can add file/filename.txt in nano
 	- `head -n #` - view the first # of lines of a file
 	- `tail -n #` - view the last # of lines of a file
-	- `less` - view the contents of a file a little at a time
+	- `less` - view the contents of a file a little at a time nice way to scroll through
-	- `touch` - quickly create a new file
+	- `touch filename.txt` - quickly create a new file
-	- `nano` - this is actually an entire text editing program
+	- `nano filename.txt` - this is actually an entire text editing program (type text like normal)
+	- 'write out is save' and ^=control (^O) exit (^X)
 	- `wc` - print out the length of a file in lines, words, and characters
 	- `>>` - appends to file
 		- echo "some text here" >> myTextFile.txt